hoffjager/databases/README.md

 # gamescollection

-Updated as of 30th September 2025
+Updated as of 30th November 2025

 Introduction
 I decided to create this repository to display my relational databases, consisting of both my PlayStation & Nintendo video game collections.